 Cervinia lies on the southern slopes of the Matterhorn, a giant that’s peaking at 4,478 metres.
-The village itself is located at at 2,006 metres and to get there the riders face a long and regular climb.
-False flat sections are interspersed with steeper parts, while the real drudgery is the sheer length of 19.15 kilometres.
-Just before halfway the steepest 2.5 kilometres go up at almost 8%.
+The village itself is located at 2,006 metres and to get there the riders face a long and irregular climb.
+False flat sections are interspersed with steeper parts, while the real drudgery is the sheer length of 18.2 kilometres.
+Just before halfway the steepest kilometre goes up at 9.3%.

 In the 2015 Giro Fabio Aru won in Cervinia after a 236 kilometres mountain stage.
-Three years before that, in 2012, Andrey Amador took the day honours while Ryder Hesjedal climbed to pink.
+Three years before that, in 2012, Andrey Amador took the stage honours, while Ryder Hesjedal climbed to pink in the ski-resort.

-The first three riders on the line win time bonuses of 10, 6 and 4 seconds, while the intermediate sprints (at kilometre 96.3 and at kilometre 129.9) come with 3, 2 and 1 seconds each.
+The first three riders on the line win time bonuses of 10, 6 and 4 seconds, while the last of two intermediate sprints (at kilometre 96.3 and at kilometre 130.4) comes with 3, 2 and 1 seconds.

 Giro d’Italia 2018 stage 20: Route maps, height profiles, and more